Your July Horoscope Is Here — It’s Time To Relax

 Pisces Sun & Rising:

-Pisces, with Saturn, the Planet of Challenge, spending its first full month retrograde in your sign, and Neptune retrograde beginning on the July 2, you’re likely to be feeling like a hermit in your own dream world for the majority of July.
-However since Cancer Season is activating your sector of fate, true love, and adventure, another side of you will emerge during the Cancer New Moon portal from July 5 through 15.
+Pisces, with Saturn, the Planet of Challenge, spending its first full month retrograde in your sign, and Neptune retrograde beginning on the 2nd July, you’re likely to be feeling like a hermit in your own dream world for the majority of July.
+However since Cancer Season is activating your sector of fate, true love and adventure, another side of you will emerge during the Cancer New Moon portal from 5th to 15th July.
 Get curious about the part of you that’s profoundly longing for pleasure and play.
 This is the season to offer yourself the joy you so readily offer others.

 Once the second Capricorn full moon of the year strikes on the 21st, you may be navigating a friendship breakup (or alternatively, a reconciliation) which leaves you feeling tender and raw.
 The key is to not point fingers or blame others for the fallout or misunderstanding, but to become aware of patterns from both parties’ that you’d benefit from acknowledging and speaking openly about.
 Leo Season starts on the 22nd and helps you practice the art of setting healthy boundaries while also respecting the boundaries others have set for themselves.